 6. Pay taxes with EFTPS

 You need to pay federal taxes for your small business.
 Taxes could include income tax, self-employment tax, and sales tax, among others.
 For an easy way to pay federal taxes, register with EFTPS.

 The Electronic Federal Tax Payment System (EFTPS) is a free service that allows you to pay federal taxes online.
 You can use the EFTPS to pay all federal taxes.
 Sign up for EFTPS through the IRS using your taxpayer identification number, bank account and routing numbers, and name and address.
 Then, follow the step-by-step directions to make federal tax payments.

-Need a simple way to keep your small business books in a paperless workplace?
-Patriot’s online accounting software is easy to use and made for the nonaccountant.
-We offer free, U.S.-based support.
+Need a simple way to keep your business books in a paperless workplace?
+Patriot’s online accounting software is easy to use and made for small business owners and their accountants.
+We offer free, USA-based support.
 Try it for free today.